zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/libraries/ef-extended.md

 The Audit Log feature will capture the changes to entities anytime they are submitted to the database.

- - The Audit Log captures only the entities that are changed and only the properties on those entities that were changed.
+ - The Audit Log captures only the entities that are changed and only the properties of those entities that were changed.
  - The before and after values are recorded.
- - AuditLogger.LastAudit is where this information is held and there is a ToXml() method that makes it easy to turn the AuditLog into xml for easy storage.
+ - AuditLogger.LastAudit is where this information is held, and there is a ToXml() method that makes it easy to turn the AuditLog into XML for easy storage.

 The AuditLog can be customized via attributes on the entities or via a Fluent Configuration API.